In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings.

 What to do when a mailing is not being received

-- Search for the subscriber record in Communications Professional to see if the mailing was delivered by navigating to Subscribers > Search > Details & History > Mailings.
+- Search for the subscriber record in Informz to see if the mailing was delivered by navigating to Subscribers > Search > Details & History > Mailings.
 If the mailing is shown as being delivered, then the issue lies with the receiver's filter settings.
 If the mail is showing a bounce or block, refer to the Troubleshooting Deliverability Issues - Bounced Messages section above to troubleshoot further.

 - It may be necessary to look up all recipients with that domain to see if just one or all are not receiving the mail.

 - If it is only one recipient, then it is likely a user setting (ask them to add you to their address book or have them check their spam or junk folder for the mailing and move to the inbox).
 Refer to the User Inbox Preferences section of the Best Practices page for more information.

 - If the issue is happening with all of the recipients, then there is a global issue with receiving the mail and you may need to reach out to that domain owner or postmaster (if it's a private domain) to have your IPs/domain added to an allowlist.
 Refer to the Allowlist section below for more information.

 - Check the content of your mailing; content plays a big role in whether or not mail is classified as spam.
 Test the content using our Virtual Inbox test or by sending an email to MailTester and checking the results.
 You can also check out additional tips here to avoid being classified as spam.